phillipbvetter/sdeTMB/README.md

 # Set name of model (and the created .cpp file)
 obj$set_modelname("ornstein_uhlenbeck")

-# Set path where generated C++ files are saved.
-# This will create a cppfiles folder in your current working directory if it doesnt exist
-obj$set_cppfile_directory("cppfiles")

 # Add system equations
 obj$add_systems(
   dx ~ theta * (mu-x+u) * dt + sigma_x*dw